Welcome to NewEnglandSharks.com

 *Sandbar - Carcharhinus plumbeus: Brownish in color, and has a very large

-dorsal that starts over the pectoral fins.
-Protected species release unharmed.
+dorsal that starts over the back of the pectoral fins.
+Protected species release

 The dusky, Carcharhinus obscurus, and the sandbar, Carcharhinus plumbeus,